diegopacheco/java-pocs/pocs/bookkeeping-auditability-records/README.md

 * Data is stored in memory for sake of POC but there is a great fit with Kafka or RabittMQ for instance.
 * Event Storage could fit well in Cassandra or S3

+### Tradeoffs

+##### NoSQL

+Having a bookkeeping system under a NoSQL database will scale and we can make it cost efficient.
+However, unpredictable queries will be harder.
+Schema evolution is easier.

+##### Relational

+Relational db will be more expensive and harder to deal with historical data, will require archiving and some operations and automation.
+However, to query unpredictable data will be easier.
+Schema evolution is harder.